avivmag/Coroutines/README.md

 ### Scheduler

 The scheduler's role is about deciding which subroutine will run next among the array of subroutines.
-It does so by choosing the next cell's coroutine in a round robin fashion, and after fixed rounds of the cell's coroutines running (as described in details in the Assigment desciption attached), the scheduler calls the printer's coroutine.
+It does so by choosing the next cell's coroutine in a round robin fashion, and after fixed rounds of the cell's coroutines running (as described in details in the Assigment description attached), the scheduler calls the printer's coroutine.
 The scheduler holds a structure which pointing to each and every subroutine data holders. when a subroutine is scheduled for work, its stack, flags and register's data need to be restored. that is done with data holders.